Sundancer: Spacecraft history and future

 Sundancer was to spend its first six to nine months on-orbit in a checkout configuration to test systems, followed by crewed shakedown missions when transport vehicles become available.
 If these crewed missions prove successful, Bigelow plans to use Sundancer as the starting point of the first commercial space complex.
-The company intends to launch a combined propulsion bus and central node to dock with Sundancer, followed by two full-size B330 modules which would connect to the central node.
+The company intended to launch a combined propulsion bus and central node to dock with Sundancer, followed by two full-size B330 modules which would connect to the central node.
 This station would potentially be followed by several more similar stations.
 As of 2005, it was estimated that a one-week trip to the complex would be priced at US$7.9 million.

 Systems and configuration

-Sundancer will be equipped with full life support systems, attitude control, orbital maneuvering systems, and will be capable of reboost and deorbit burns.
+Sundancer would be equipped with full life support systems, attitude control, orbital maneuvering systems, and will be capable of reboost and deorbit burns.
 Like the Genesis pathfinders, Sundancer will launch with its outer surface compacted around its central core, with air expanding it to its full size after entering orbit.
 After expansion, the module will measure 8.7 m in length and 6.3 m in diameter, with 180 m3 of habitable interior volume.
 Unlike previous Bigelow craft, it will feature three observation windows, and will be equipped with a Soyuz-type docking system on one end of the craft and a NASA-developed International Low Impact Docking System on the other.

 Sundancer's propulsion system will initially be used to boost the module into a high orbit for long duration testing and will later lower it back into an orbit reachable by crewed spacecraft.
 The module utilizes a redundant propulsion design for its attitude control and de-orbit systems, with each propulsion system featuring a different form of propellant.
 Aerojet provided the hypergolic Aft Propulsion System (APS), with Andrews Space building the APS electronic controllers.
 Dynetics, formerly Orion Propulsion, created the Forward Propulsion System (FPS), which uses hydrogen and oxygen by-products from the Sundancer life support system.

 Bigelow Aerospace is also considering an option to include lights on the exterior of the spacecraft, potentially visible from Earth, which would be a furtherance of the projection system currently flying aboard Genesis II.
 Robert Bigelow noted in an interview that "if you have some blue and green and amber-colored lighting going on, you would have something that really has a lot of blink to it."

 Launch vehicle

-Due to the added size and mass of Sundancer over previous modules, the craft will require a medium-lift launch vehicle to take it into orbit.
-SpaceX has been contracted to provide a Falcon 9 vehicle for a launch in 2014.
-Bigelow has also entered discussion with Lockheed Martin regarding the possible use of the Atlas V as a launch vehicle for crewed space capsules, which would be required to deliver crew, tourists and materiel to the new habitat.
+Due to the added size and mass of Sundancer over previous modules, the craft would have required a medium-lift launch vehicle to take it into orbit.
+SpaceX was contracted to provide a Falcon 9 vehicle for a launch in 2014.
+Bigelow had also entered discussion with Lockheed Martin regarding the possible use of the Atlas V as a launch vehicle for crewed space capsules, which would be required to deliver crew, tourists and materiel to the new habitat.

-Boeing is working with Bigelow Aerospace to develop the CST-100 crew capsule for NASA's Commercial Crew Development (CCDev) program.